About the Transition Office

 During its first year, the Transition Office led the development of a proposed federal Canadian Securities Act and a Transition Plan to integrate the securities regulatory functions of the then-participating provinces and territories into a pan-Canadian regulator, copies of which are in our archives.

 The Transition Office then led efforts to establish this pan-Canadian securities regulator.
 In December 2011, the Supreme Court of Canada found the proposed Canadian Securities Act was beyond the constitutional authority of Parliament under the general trade and commerce power.
-However, the court identified aspects of capital markets regulation that are clearly within the authority of Parliament under the general trade and commerce power, including national information collection, the management of systemic risks, and criminal enforcement.
+However, the court identified aspects of capital markets regulation that are clearly within the authority of Parliament under the general trade and commerce power, including national information collection and the management of systemic risks, and under the criminal law power.
 These aspects are included in the proposed federal Capital Markets Stability Act.
 The court also made clear that each level of government has jurisdiction over some aspects of securities regulation and encouraged governments to work collaboratively to carry out their respective responsibilities.

 In 2013, the Government of Canada signed an Agreement in Principle with the governments of British Columbia and Ontario to establish a federal-provincial Cooperative Capital Markets Regulatory System.
 Since then, five other provinces and one territory have joined the Cooperative System.
 The Transition Office continues to provide advice and support to the Government of Canada through the Department of Finance’s Financial Sector Policy Branch.

-To support the establishment of the Cooperative System, participating governments created the Capital Markets Authority Implementation Organization in 2015 to lead the work to integrate the participating regulatory organizations into the Capital Markets Regulatory Authority.
-The Transition Office provides office space and administrative, technical, and financial support to the Capital Markets Authority Implementation Organization.
+To support the establishment of the Cooperative System, participating governments created the Capital Markets Authority Implementation Organization (CMAIO) in 2015 to lead the work to integrate the participating regulatory organizations into the Capital Markets Regulatory Authority.

 Also in 2015, the Transition Office began work to prepare for the successful administration of the proposed federal Capital Markets Stability Act.